GREEN, ORANGE, YELLOW, BLUE AND RED

 The Yellow group has a very similar ethos to Orange group.
 More emphasise is placed on developing the children’s independence and establishing effective friendships with their peers.

-Practitioners use a consistent nurturing approach to support the children in the prime areas of learning which are language and communication, physical and personal, social and development.
+Practitioners use a consistent nurturing approach to support the children in the prime areas of learning which are language and communication, physical and personal, social and emotional development.
 Some examples of good practice are supporting children in developing their social skills, such as sharing and turn taking through group games, storytelling, singing and much more.

 Blue group delivers learning experiences for children within the age range 28 months – 36 months.